Shannon Blunt: Awards and honors

 In 2008 Blunt received a Young Investigator Program (YIP) award from the Air Force Office of Scientific Research (AFOSR) to investigate radar-embedded communications.
 In 2012 he received the Fred Nathanson Memorial Radar Award from the Aerospace & Electronic Systems Society of the Institute of Electrical and Electronics Engineers (IEEE) for contributions to adaptive radar signal processing and waveform diversity.
 In 2016 he was named a Fellow of the IEEE for contributions to radar waveform diversity and design.
 In 2020 he received the IET Premium Award for a 2018 paper published in the IET Radar, Sonar & Navigation journal involving the practical realization of cognitive sense-and-notch radar operation.
 In 2021 he was short-listed for the IET A.F.
 Harvey Prize in radar & microwave engineering.
+In 2024 he was named a Fellow of the Military Sensing Symposia (MSS) for contributions to national defense and civilian applications of radar waveform diversity and design.
+In 2025 he received the IEEE/AESS Warren D. White Award for fundamental and practical contributions to radar waveform design for advanced radar systems.
+Also in 2025 he was an inaugural inductee into the University of Missouri EECS Alumni Hall of Fame.

 Professional service

 Blunt has served the engineering profession in a variety of different capacities.
 From 2008-2020 he served on the Radar Systems Panel of the IEEE Aerospace & Electronic Systems Society, where he was Chair of the Conferences Committee from 2012-2018 and Panel Chair from 2018-2020.
 Since 2008 he has been on the Editorial Board for IET Radar, Sonar & Navigation and in 2022 was the Senior Editor for Radar Systems for IEEE Transactions on Aerospace & Electronic Systems.
-In October 2022, he became the inaugural Editor-in-Chief for the IEEE Transactions on Radar Systems.
+In October 2022, he became the Founding Editor-in-Chief for the IEEE Transactions on Radar Systems.
 He served as General Chair of the 2011 IEEE Radar Conferences in Kansas City, MO, and Technical Chair for the 2018, 2022, and 2023 IEEE Radar Conference in Oklahoma City, OK, New York City, NY, and San Antonio, TX.

 He chaired the NATO SET-179 research task group (RTG) on Dynamic Waveform Diversity & Design, and participated in the NATO RTGs SET-182 on Radar Spectrum Engineering & Management and SET-227 on Cognitive Radar.

 He has also held multiple advisory positions to the U.S. government, including serving as a subject matter expert (SME) on spectrum issues to DARPA, the Air Force Research Laboratory, the Office of the Undersecretary of Defense for Research & Engineering (OUSD(R&E)), and the White House Office of Science & Technology Policy (OSTP).
 From 2019-2021 he served on the U.S. President's Council of Advisors for Science & Technology (PCAST) and well as being an OSTP SME for America's Mid-Band Initiative (AMBIT) to enable nationwide 5G deployment.